Fernando Luco

 Working papers and work in progress

-Mobile apps can collect real-time location data.
-This information may be used to create new trade opportunities and to predict consumers' future behavior, but its collection may be perceived as a violation of app users' privacy.
-We show that these data are useful when predicting consumers' future visits, even when its collection and use are restricted in various ways.
-Geo-Tracking Consumers and its Privacy Trade-offs with Unnati Narang pdf | Resubmitted at the Journal of Marketing Research.
+Mobile apps collect real-time location data, which may be used to predict consumers' future behavior.
+However, using these data may be perceived as violating users' privacy.
+We show that these data are helpful when predicting consumers' future retail visits, even when their collection and use are restricted in specific ways.
+Predicting Consumer Visits using Geo-Tracking Data and its Privacy Trade-offs with Unnati Narang pdf | Under review.

 The Competitive Effects of the Live Nation and Ticketmaster Merger with Kyle Wilson and Mo Xiao